raviqqe/fmm/README.md

 # F--

-The functionnal variant of C--
+The functional variant of C--

 ## Features